gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 - 250 GB data disk (deployed to ``/dev/sdb``)
 - 3 network interfaces for management, storage, and compute traffic (set to ``eth0``, ``eth1``, and ``eth2``, respectively)

 ..
 NOTE:: 250 GB data disks used in this example are simply for demonstration purposes.
 A typical test cluster should consist of at least 500 GB storage and more will be required for production.
 Do not raid disks on physical servers.
+Currently, only one data disk may be used, which is given in the DATA DEVICE configuration during cluster setup.
+In the very near future, an update will be provided to allow multiple data disks to be used.
+These will be added to the total Ceph storage in one large volume.
+Until that update, only one data disk may be given in the configuration.

+..
   Multiple disks may be used and they will be added to the total Ceph storage in one large volume.
 In the DATA DEVICE configuration during cluster setup, give a comma-separated list of disk devices if required.

 MVM clusters must also live in |morpheus|-type Clouds (See |InfClo|).
 A pre-existing |morpheus| Cloud may be used or a new Cloud could be created to handle MVM management.